ibm-cloud-docs/containers/storage-cos-install-addon.md

 # Installing the {{site.data.keyword.cos_full_notm}} cluster add-on
 {: #storage-cos-install-addon}

-The {{site.data.keyword.cos_full_notm}} cluster add-on is available in Beta for allowlisted accounts only.
+Version 1.0 of {{site.data.keyword.cos_full_notm}} cluster add-on is available in Beta for allowlisted accounts only.
 To get added to the allowlist, contact support.
 For more information, see [Requesting access to allowlisted features](/docs/containers?topic=containers-allowlist-request).
+The add-on is available only for Kubernetes clusters.
 {: beta}

 Prerequisites
 - The {{site.data.keyword.cos_full_notm}} add-on requires at least 0.2 vCPU and 128 MB of memory.
 - Set up a [{{site.data.keyword.cos_full_notm}} instance](/docs/containers?topic=containers-storage-cos-understand#create_cos_service).

 ## Understanding bucket creation and removal
 {: #cos-addon-bucket-cd}